 3.11 Tartaric acid solution (100 g/L).

-3.12 Copper standard stock solution: weigh 1.000 0 g of metallic copper (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of HNO3 solution (3.6).
+3.12 Copper standard stock solution: weigh 1.000 0 g of metallic copper (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of HNO3(3.6).
 Heat gently until complete dissolution of sample and then heat to expel the nitrogen oxide.
 Rinse the watch glass and beaker wall with water.
 After cooling to room temperature, transfer the solution into a 1000 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1 000 μg of copper per milliliter.

-3.13 Bismuth standard stock solution: weigh 0.100 0 g of metallic bismuth (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of HNO3 solution (3.6).
+3.13 Bismuth standard stock solution: weigh 0.100 0 g of metallic bismuth (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of HNO3(3.6).
 Heat gently until complete dissolution of sample and then heat to expel the nitrogen oxide.
 After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1 000 μg of bismuth per milliliter.

-3.14 Iron standard stock solution: weigh 1.429 7 g of ferroferric oxide (mass fraction≥99.99%), transfer into a 250 mL beaker, covered with a watch glass and then add 50 mL of HCl solution (3.2).
+3.14 Iron standard stock solution: weigh 1.429 7 g of ferroferric oxide (mass fraction≥99.99%), place in a 250 mL beaker, covered with a watch glass and then add 50 mL of HCl (3.2).
 Heat gently until complete dissolution of sample.
 Rinse the watch glass and beaker wall with water.
 After cooling to room temperature, transfer the solution into a 1000 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1000 μg of iron per milliliter.

-3.15 Lead standard stock solution: weigh 0.100 0 g of metallic lead (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of mixed acid solution (3.7).
+3.15 Lead standard stock solution: weigh 0.100 0 g of metallic lead (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of mixed acid (3.7).
 Heat gently until complete dissolution of sample and then heat to expel the nitrogen oxide.
 After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1 000 μg of lead per milliliter.

-3.16 Antimony standard stock solution: weigh 0.100 0 g of metallic antimony (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of mixed acid solution (3.7).
+3.16 Antimony standard stock solution: weigh 0.100 0 g of metallic antimony (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of mixed acid (3.7).
 Heat gently until complete dissolution of sample and then heat to expel the nitrogen oxide.
-After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with HCl and mix thoroughly.
+After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with HCl (3.2) and mix thoroughly.
 This solution contains 1 000 μg of antimony per milliliter.

-3.17 Palladium standard stock solution: weigh 0.100 0 g of metallic palladium (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of mixed acid solution (3.7).
+3.17 Palladium standard stock solution: weigh 0.100 0 g of metallic palladium (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of mixed acid (3.7).
 Heat gently until complete dissolution of sample and then heat to expel the nitrogen oxide.
 After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1000 μg of palladium per milliliter.

-3.18 Selenium standard stock solution: weigh 0.100 0 g of metallic selenium (mass fraction≥99.99%), transfer into a 100 mL beaker, add 20 mL of HCl solution (3.2).
+3.18 Selenium standard stock solution: weigh 0.100 0 g of metallic selenium (mass fraction≥99.99%), place in a 100 mL beaker, add 20 mL of HCl (3.2).
 Heat gently until complete dissolution of sample.
 After cooling to room temperature, transfer the solution into a 100 mL volumetric flask, dilute to volume with water and mix thoroughly.
 This solution contains 1000 μg of selenium per milliliter.